avaframe/AvaFrame/docs/moduleAna1Tests.rst

 :math:`\mathbf{dl}` traveled by the particles reads :math:`dl = \frac{ds}{cos(\gamma)}`, where :math:`\gamma` is the angle
 between the :math:`\mathbf{dl}` vector and the horizontal plane which can differ from the slope angle :math:`\theta`.
+In this case, the energy solution is not anymore the solution of the problem considered and can not be used as reference.

-If this happens it is not possible to differentiate anymore the DFA simulation error from the hypothesis fail error.
-The test has then to be used more qualitatively to compare different DFA simulations.
+..
+If this happens
+  it is not possible to differentiate anymore, in the energy plot, the potential error related to the DFA simulation  from the hypothesis fail error.

 It is also possible with this test to observe the effect of terms such as curvature acceleration, artificial viscosity or pressure gradients.
 The curvature acceleration modifies the friction term (depending on topography curvature and particle velocity).
 This leads to a mismatch between the energy solution and the DFA simulation.
-The artificial viscosity can lead to viscous dissipation.
-This should lead to shorter run-outs then what the energy solution predicts.
+Artificial viscosity can lead to viscous dissipation leading to shorter run-outs then what the energy solution predicts.
 Finally, the effect of the pressure force can be studied, especially the effect of the computation options.